jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_workloadanalysis.md

 Possible actions you can take once the resource and workload item are selected:

-* Copy the SQL statement to the clipboard or select part of the SQL statement to copy just the selected part to the clipboard.
+* Click on the SQL statement to show the Overview, SQL and Plan tabs.
 * Right click on the SQL statement to open the SQL statement in an external editor.
 * Right click on the SQL statement to show it in the **SQL Server \| Wait Events drilldown**.
 * Use **Export all the statements** to save all SQL statements to a file (default filename SQLStatementList.sql).
 If the exporting tree list is large, Spotlight will save to multiple files; each output file no greater than 10Mb.